Articles & Videos

 “sound-waves-students“

 For educators all over Australia, improving students’ reading outcomes is a shared goal.
-So whether you’re based in Queensland or elsewhere, the Queensland Reading Commitment is an essential read for its invaluable, evidence-informed insights and recommendations about how schools can improve reading outcomes.
+So, no matter what state or territory you’re based in, the Queensland Reading Commitment is essential reading for its invaluable, evidence-informed insights and recommendations about how schools can improve reading outcomes.

 What is the Queensland Reading Commitment?